MiSTle-Dev/FPGA-Companion/src/bl616/README.md

 ![Tang Nano 20k with M0S Dock](m0s_dock_tn20k.png)

-## Tang integrated onboard BL616 µC
+## Tang integrated onboard BL616 MPU

-JTAG signals and UART RX are re-purposed as SPI interface. µC is Master and FPGA is slave.
+JTAG signals and UART RX are re-purposed as SPI interface.
+MPU is Master and FPGA is slave.
 BL616 GPIO pin mapping is fix in SDK and no option to change.
 UART RX GPIO is board specific.

 |Tang Board wiring BL616|BL616 GPIO|SPI re-use|Note|